SAP-samples/build-apps-enablement/README.md

 You need subscription of SAP Build Apps in SAP Business Technology Platform to try out all solutions in this repository.
 More information on <a href="https://www.sap.com/products/technology-platform/no-code-app-builder.html">SAP Build Apps.</a>

-You can also use the <a href="https://appgyver.com/community">Commuinity Edition</a> with limitied capabilities for the front-end applications only.
+You can also use the <a href="https://appgyver.com/community">Commuinity Edition</a> with limitied capabilities for building the front-end applications only.

 ## Download and Installation